UniversalDependencies/UD_Munduruku-TuDeT/not-to-release/index-muy-example.md

 * [Person](https://universaldependencies.org/u/feat/Person.html) can have the value [1](), [2](), and [3]().
 * The feature [Evident](https://universaldependencies.org/u/feat/Evident.html) can take the following values in:
 * [Clusivity](https://universaldependencies.org/u/feat/Clusivity.html) is also distinguished.
-* There are three values of the Voice feature: Act, Mid Pass.
+* There are three values for the [Voice](https://universaldependencies.org/u/feat/Voice.html) feature: Act, Mid Pass.
 All other verb forms have Voice=Act.